pdhoward/functions/README.md

 # functions
 Pure functions deployed to AWS

-A content-first approach to addresses the very challenging process of conversation (not chat)
+A content-first approach for the very challenging process of conversation (not chat)

 ## Getting Started